-    Group health insurance typically includes coverage for certain services that are not part of the basic medical services we get through the universal healthcare system, including eye exams, dental work, prescription drugs, and physiotherapy.
+It typically includes coverage for certain services that are not part of the basic medical services we get through the universal healthcare system, including eye exams, dental work, prescription drugs, and physiotherapy.
 For most Canadians.

 If you’re employed, you probably already have access to a group health insurance policy through your company (employer).
-Workers who are considered self-employed like massage therapists, hairdressers, or self-employed contractors usually don’t have access to group health insurance because they’re technically not employees of the companies they do work for but are considered their own employers.
+Workers who are considered self-employed like massage therapists, hairdressers, or self-employed contractors usually don’t have access to group health insurance because they’re technically not employees of the companies they work for but are considered their own employers.

 Group health insurance and personal health insurance have a similar purpose, in that they lessen or minimize the financial impacts of health services that are not covered by the provincial healthcare system as mentioned in the previous sections.